…the web site that tells you everything you NEVER really wanted to know about the politics of USA health care but were afraid to ask…

 what you can find on this site...

-On the stuff page, you'll find Jeanne's even more irreverent musings along with her Mencken-like curmudgeonly views on the state of U.S. health care and the prospects for reform... or demise.
-Jeanne turns 65 this year and becomes a Medicare beneficiary herself.
+On her thoughts page, you'll find Jeanne's even more irreverent musings along with her Mencken-like curmudgeonly views on the state of U.S. health care and the prospects for reform... or demise.
+Jeanne turned 65 on 2008 and became a Medicare beneficiary herself.
 As a recent victim of the health care industrial complex, her views have sharpened and with advancing years, the inhibitions of her youth have faded away.
 Prepare yourself, and maybe engage with her in a little dialog about the issues of the day.
+An addition not to be missed: the top 18 Biggest and Baddest Lies about PPACA ("Obamacare")

-And of course, Jeanne had to include her lawyer jokes, top ten lists and other legendary materials she has collected over the years; you'll find these on her humor page.
+And of course, Jeanne had to include her lawyer jokes, top ten lists and other legendary materials she has collected over the years; you'll find these on her humor page ... which is updated usually on or about the first day of the week with new ... or at least "newer" lawyer jokes, stories, lies or truths.

 back to top